grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 #### Roll for career

-We rolled his career as "boater": our character had been taken in by the river-folk who travel up and down the River Hy, ferrying ore from Skar and Woald lumber to Dismas.
-They probably made their way to Wookbridge after they were orphaned.
+We rolled his career as "boater": our character had been taken in by the river-folk who travel up and down the River Hy, ferrying ore from Skar, and Woald lumber to Dismas.
+Percy probably made his way to Wookbridge after he was orphaned.
 It's a popular stop-over point for river-folk.

 #### Roll for past event

-From our rumour table, our PC is somehow involved with the secretive agreement between the Dismas' thieves guild and the revolting peasants of the New Commonwealth.
+From our rumour table, our PC is somehow involved with the secretive agreement between Dismas' thieves guild and the revolting peasants of the New Commonwealth.
 Interesting: I love the idea that Percy is caught between the two factions, ferrying missives between Commonwealth and Council under the nose of the Mandatory Forces.

 #### Roll for details